cea-hpc/mpc/mpcframework/MPC_Doc/MPC_Doc.md

 How-to update the documentation
 -------------------------------

+* **DO NOT EDIT THE MAN-PAGE FILES DIRECTLY**.
+If doing so, any modification will be lost when static man-pages will be regnerated, later on.
+Furthermore, as long as the user is having the `pandoc` tool in the `$PATH`, these updated man-pages won't be copied to be the ones to load.
+So, please keep you away from such a pain and edit only the Markdown associated files under `/`.
+The syntax is clearly easier and more intuitive.

+* When the documentation is built, the Makefile iterates over every man-pages under `man_static/` directory.
+It looks for a 'dynamic' version under `man/` directory to be run with pandoc.
+When adding a new man-page, be sure to add both files, one in Markdown under `man/manX` and `man_static/manX`, manually generated.

 * Developers are encouraged to keep their code documented through Doxygen for both functions **AND** global/static variables.
 It will help any further